knowlearning/documentation/docs/tutorials/recommended-app-scaffold.md

 The goal of this scaffold isn't to prescribe exactly how you should structure an app.
 Many apps won't need all the flexibility that this scaffold allows for, so they'll probably be better served by much simpler main scripts.

-The goal of this scaffold is to demonstrate, as simply as possible, a fully fleshed out structure that provides clear places to make all important top-level application architecture decisions.
-This structure should work well with any front-end web application framework you want to use.
+The goal of this scaffold is to demonstrate, as simply as possible, a fully fleshed out structure with clear places to make top-level application architecture decisions.
+This structure should work well with any front-end web application framework.

 ## 3 Answers Required for Initialization